-Before beginning laboratory research with a particular substance, the hazard properties of that substance should be determined so that appropriate personal protection and safe handling procedures can be developed.
+Before using a particular substance, the hazard properties of that substance should be determined so that appropriate personal protection and safe handling procedures can be developed.

-Principal Investigators are responsible for ensuring that any known hazard properties for newly synthesized chemicals are communicated to laboratory personnel.
+Pls/Lls/Directors/Supervisors are responsible for ensuring that any known hazard properties for newly synthesized chemicals are communicated to laboratory occupants.
 The hazards for particularly hazardous substances (carcinogens, mutagens, highly acute toxins) and handling procedures for these substances are especially important to communicate.

-Principal Investigators are also responsible for ensuring that newly synthesized chemicals used within their laboratories are properly labeled with the name and any particularly hazardous information.
+PIs/LIs/Directors/Supervisors are also responsible for ensuring that newly synthesized chemicals used within their laboratories are properly labeled with the name and hazard characteristic information.